XTR: Subgroup selection

 It turns out that this algorithm indeed computes an element of $GF(p^2)$ that equals $Tr(g)$ for some $g\in GF(p^6)$ of order $q$.

 More details to the algorithm, its correctness, runtime and the proof of the Lemma can be found in "An overview of the XTR public key system" in.

 Cryptographic schemes

 In this section it is explained how the concepts above using traces of elements can be applied to cryptography.
 In general, XTR can be used in any cryptosystem that relies on the (subgroup) Discrete Logarithm problem.
-Two important applications of XTR are the Diffie–Hellman key agreement and the ElGamal encryption.
+Two important applications of XTR are the Diffie–Hellman key exchange and the ElGamal encryption.
 We will start first with Diffie–Hellman.

 XTR-DH key agreement

 We suppose that both Alice and Bob have access to the XTR public key data $\left(p,q,Tr(g)\right)$ and intend to agree on a shared secret key $K$.
 They can do this by using the following XTR version of the Diffie–Hellman key exchange: